chinapedia/wikipedia.abstract.en/Page/Cholesterol.md

 All animal cells manufacture cholesterol, for both membrane structure and other uses, with relative production rates varying by cell type and organ function.
 About 80% of total daily cholesterol production occurs in the liver and the intestines;[23] other sites of higher synthesis rates include adrenal glands, and reproductive organs.

 Synthesis within the body starts with the mevalonate pathway where two molecules of acetyl CoA condense to form acetoacetyl-CoA.
 This is followed by a second condensation between acetyl CoA and acetoacetyl-CoA to form 3-hydroxy-3-methylglutaryl CoA (HMG-CoA).[24]
-Condensation_of_Acetyl-CoA_to_HMG-CoA.gif

 This molecule is then reduced to mevalonate by the enzyme HMG-CoA reductase.
 Production of mevalonate is the rate-limiting and irreversible step in cholesterol synthesis and is the site of action for statins (a class of cholesterol lowering drugs).

-Melavonic_Acid_Synthesis.gif Mevalonate is finally converted to isopentenyl pyrophosphate (IPP) through two phosphorylation steps and one decarboxylation step that requires ATP.
+Mevalonate is finally converted to isopentenyl pyrophosphate (IPP) through two phosphorylation steps and one decarboxylation step that requires ATP.

-Melavonate_pathway_to_IPP.gif

 Three molecules of isopentenyl pyrophosphate condense to form farnesyl pyrophosphate through the action of geranyl transferase.

-Cation_formation_from_DMAPP.gif Formation_of_farnesyl_pyrophosphate.gif

 Two molecules of farnesyl pyrophosphate then condense to form squalene by the action of squalene synthase in the endoplasmic reticulum.[25]
-Squalene_Synthesis.gif Squalene_Synthesis_2.gif

 Oxidosqualene cyclase then cyclizes squalene to form lanosterol.
 Finally, lanosterol is converted to cholesterol through a 19-step process.[26][27]

-Flavinoid_Mechanism.gif Oxidosqualene.gif Lanosterol_formation.gif The final 19 steps to cholesterol contain NADPH and oxygen to help oxidize methyl groups for removal of carbons, mutases to move alkene groups, and NADH to help reduce ketones.
-Cholesterol_Synthesis_19_step.gif Cholesterol_Synthesis_12.gif
+The final 19 steps to cholesterol contain NADPH and oxygen to help oxidize methyl groups for removal of carbons, mutases to move alkene groups, and NADH to help reduce ketones.

 Konrad Bloch and Feodor Lynen shared the Nobel Prize in Physiology or Medicine in 1964 for their discoveries concerning some of the mechanisms and methods of regulation of cholesterol and fatty acid metabolism.[28]